LudoSystems/ludosystems-app/README.md

 # Ludo.Systems

-A React app that interacts with the Ludo.Systems API to
+A React app that interacts with the Ludo.Systems API.

 A working experimental version can be found at [Ludo.Systems](https://ludo.systems).